haipinglu/ScalableML/Lab 2 - RDD, DataFrame, ML pipeline, and parallelization.md

 #### Convert the data to dense vector (features and label)

-Let us convert the above data in CSV format to a typical (feature, label) pair for supervised learning
+Let us convert the above data in CSV format to a typical (feature, label) pair for supervised learning.
+Here we use the [`Vectors` API](https://spark.apache.org/docs/latest/api/python/pyspark.ml.html#pyspark.ml.linalg.Vectors).
+You may also review the [lambda expressions in python](https://docs.python.org/3/tutorial/controlflow.html#lambda-expressions).

 ```python
 from pyspark.sql import Row